 The legislation establishing the Arbiter for Financial Services - Act XVI of 2016 came into force on 18 April 2016.
-The Act was updated in April 2017 by virtue of Act XVI of 2017.

 Shortly after the coming into force of this Act, Government published Legal Notice 137 of 2017 titled "Arbiter for Financial Services (Designation of ADR Entity) Regulations, 2017".
 By virtue of this Legal Notice, the Minister for Finance, as the competent authority for the purposes of the ADR Directive, appointed the Office of the Arbiter for Financial Services as the ADR (Alternative Dispute Resolution) entity for financial services in Malta in accordance with the ADR Directive.